griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 ### Improvements companies can make

-First up, is the interview process documented?
+First up, internally and externally, is the interview process documented?

 Have team members been hired already using the process or has it been invented afterwards and is needed to handle scaling of new hiring?